 Excellent reading, writing, and speaking skills are expected of graduates of the B.Sc. program.
 Skills will develop from critical reading of the literature in a variety of disciplines; from summarizing and synthesizing the information; and from comparing, contrasting, and defending ideas orally and in writing.

 All students admitted to the B.Sc. program must take immediate steps to satisfy the Communication Requirement (if they have not done so with advance credit).
 The pattern of registration priority by year-level makes it more difficult for a student to register in first-year courses after being promoted out of first year.
-The following notes apply.

 Students should reflect on the skills they develop as they progress through their degrees.
-It is important to recognize both the similarities and the differences between academic disciplines in the conventions of effective communication and to look for courses other than ENGL (in the course offerings in Science and other faculties) that provide students with opportunities to improve their reading, writing, and sometimes oral skills.
+It is important to recognize both the similarities and the differences between academic disciplines in the conventions of effective communication and to look for courses other than WRDS, or ENGL (in the course offerings in Science and other faculties) that provide students with opportunities to improve their reading, writing, and sometimes oral skills.
 Opportunities to further develop strong communication skills also occur outside the classroom, whether in study groups, clubs and other social activities, community service, or paid work.